grandeurdev/arduino-sdk/README.md

 ## Concepts

-In this subsection, we will explore the Grandeur Cloud Platform in detail.
-We will see how it all works in depth.
+In this subsection, we will explore the Grandeur Cloud platform in detail and see how it pulls it all off.
 So let's get started.

-### Projects
+### Project

 A project is the first thing you need to create to start working with Grandeur Cloud.
-A project is like a namespace, a completely isolated network of users and devices.
-Each project also has separate file storage and a separate datastore.
+A project is like a namespace, a completely isolated network of users and devices, along with separate file storage and a separate datastore.
 While you can create an unlimited number of projects, but no two projects can interact or share anything with one other.

 Each project is identified by a digital signature that we call the API key, just as your identification card or social security number identifies you as a citizen.
 To connect your apps or hardware to your project's network, this is what you need to provide to the SDKs.
 The API key is sent with every request to Grandeur Cloud and this is what defines the scope or namespace of the request.
 Check out the [SDK][SDK] section to read more about it.